Join us as a volunteer

 A little bit about us

-At the moment, we’re seeking more volunteers to help us work more effectively across the county.
+At the moment, we’re desperately seeking more volunteers to help us work more effectively across the large county.

-We are currently a team of around 20 branch members spread across mainly Llanelli and Carmarthen.
+We are currently a small team of around 18 branch members spread across mainly Llanelli and Carmarthen.

 What would I be expected to do?

 You can sign up as a general volunteer if you wish.
-This could involve helping to take cats to the vet, trapping, fundraising, cleaning pens and feeding cats in care, attending branch meetings, home checking, trapping, speaking to people on the phone, checking emails, giving talks, sourcing grants and so on.
+This could involve helping to transport cats to Bridgend, TNR, fundraising, attending branch meetings, home checking, publicity, social media, giving educational talks and so on.
 Have a think about how you can help.

 We would never put you in a position that you were not comfortable with and our team ethos ensures that all volunteers are supported.